-Prerequisite: 2.0 GPA or higher and submission of an approved Capstone Learning Project Application by the date listed in the Academic Calendar prior to the semester of intended enrollment.
-Registered students must be in their final semester of enrollment.
+Prerequisite: 2.0 GPA or higher.

 Students, with the assistance of a faculty facilitator, choose a project, identify project stakeholders, and develop and execute a formal project plan.
 Students maintain a journal which documents goals, progress, and barriers encountered.
 Capstone project assignments will be made within the first two weeks of the semester, with actual work time requiring a minimum of 60 hours spanning 9 to 10 weeks.
 Most projects include an oral and/or written presentation at the conclusion of the semester.
-The ASU Mid-South faculty facilitator assigns the final course grade based upon the student's timeliness in meeting internship objectives, his/her application of technical skills, the demonstration of general education outcomes defined for program graduates, and on feedback from the project stakeholders.
+The ASU Mid-South faculty facilitator assigns the final course grade based upon the student's timeliness in meeting objectives, his/her application of technical skills, the demonstration of general education outcomes defined for program graduates, and on feedback from the project stakeholders.